 6. Linens It’s wonderful to have tablecloths and napkins to complement your color palette or style of décor.
 But don’t overlook remnants, which can be used as table runners or tree skirts.

-7. Collectibles Almost everyone has a holiday collecting tradition, but too many tchotkes can look messy.
-Whether you favor Nutcrackers or nativity sets, snow globes or menorahs, try grouping them in one area – on a fireplace mantle, for instance-or pick an odd number (three or five tend to look best) and center them along a table.
+7. Collectibles Almost everyone has a holiday collecting tradition, but too many tchotchkes can look messy.
+Whether you favor Nutcrackers or nativity sets, snow globes or menorahs, try grouping them in one area – on a fireplace mantle, for instance-or pick an odd number (three or five tend to look best) and center them on a table.

 8. Wide Ribbon Quality, double-sided satin ribbon is one of the smartest purchases you can make – especially if you can get it on clearance at the end of the holiday season.
 Use it to trim garlands with bows, wrap it around trees, create ornament bouquets (as shown) tie it on presents.
 Three-inch and five-inch wide pieces can be used as table runners.
 Often ribbon can be salvaged and reused the following year.

 9. Topiary Topiaries work well in pairs in foyers or on either side of the front door.
 Smaller ones can be lined up along a table in sets of three or five to create a modern look.

 10. Sleigh Bells Sleigh bells have a romantic feel that evokes wintry scenes.
 Once upon a time, they were used to alert pedestrians that a sled was traveling on the road.
 They have long since lost their practical application, but not their charm.
 Found at retail stores and antique shops, sleigh bells are often admired (and acquired) for their inlaid patterns.
 In fact, some can be quite ornate.
 Affix them to wreaths or garlands.
 Or tie single bells to ribbon, twine or raffia and hang them from individual panes of glass.
 Better yet, collect a whole bunch and place them in a glass bowl centerpiece for a modern twist.